 What is Let's Fish?

 Let's Fish! is an initiative run by the Canal & River Trust aiming to get people in to fishing.
-Fishing is a great way to be active outdoors and connect to nature and the environment.
-It's also an ideal way to study the species that live within our waterways and learn what the Canal & River Trust is doing to look after them.
+Fishing is a terrific way to be active outdoors and connect to nature and the environment.
+It's also an ideal way to study the many species of plants and animals that live within our waterways and learn what the Canal & River Trust is doing to look after them.

-- Coordination - our coaches will help children with the correct fishing techniques so that bad habits that could cause problems later on, are not developed
+Coordination - our coaches will help children with the correct fishing techniques so that poor habits and postures that could cause problems later, are not developed

-- Patience, concentration and resilience - if a fish isn't caught, resilience is built from having a fun and immersive experience despite not always catching a fish
+Patience, concentration, and resilience - if fish are not caught quickly, resilience is built from having a fun and immersive experience, thinking things through, and amending the approach, despite not always ultimately catching the next fish

-Living things and their habitats, food chains, plastics and environmental awareness, life cycles, geography, maths and the history of canals and their role in the industrial revolution.
+Living things and their habitats, food chains and webs, plastics and environmental awareness, life cycles, the impacts of invasive non-native species, geography, maths and the history of canals and their role in the industrial revolution.

 What Let's Fish! is able to provide to our partner schools

-- A minimum of four Let’s Fish! introductory days per annum for pupils.
-These are charged at £275 per day but are free to all schools who contractually commit to enter a minimum of one team of three participants into the National Celebration of Young People & Fishing event held in September each year
+Schools may choose the payment route or the free of charge route.
+A minimum of four Let's Fish! introductory days per annum for pupils.
+These are charged at £325 per day.
+However, at the current time, a programme of four Let's Fish events are free to all schools who contractually commit to enter a minimum of one team of three participants into the National Celebration of Young People & Fishing event held in September each year.
+If the school fails to attend the event with the requisite number of participants, they will be invoiced at the above day rate for the number of sessions delivered.

-- Events can take place either during school hours or in the evenings after school or possibly on a Saturday.
-These sessions will be typically held on a local canal fishery during the period from the Easter holidays through to the start of the school summer holidays in July or in the period from early September through to the October half term.
+Events can take place either during school hours or in the evenings after school or on a Saturday.
+These sessions will be typically held on a local canal fishery during the period from the Easter holidays through to the start of the school summer holidays in July, or in the period from early September through to the October half-term.
 The precise itinerary would be agreed locally to suit individual school circumstances

-- All fishing equipment, bait, licences and fishing permits will be provided.
+All fishing equipment, bait, licences, and fishing permits will be provided by Let's Fish!

-- The opportunity for pupils to earn a range of certificates including the My First Fish award, the Let's Fish! award, the gudgeon award and the perch award
+There will be the opportunity for pupils to earn a range of certificates including the My First Fish award, the Let's Fish! award, the gudgeon award, and the perch award

-- Support with establishment of a formal school fishing club and fishing teams to represent the school
+Support with establishment of a formal school fishing club and fishing teams to represent the school more widely

 Commitment required from partner schools

-- Working with the Let’s Fish! coaching team to ensure that the school is represented by a minimum of three pupils at the National Celebration of Young People and Fishing.
-The school will need to ensure appropriate transport arrangements are in place to and from the venue plus the support with provision of relevant articles for the Canal & River Trust website or social media
+Working with the Let's Fish! coaching team to ensure that the school is represented by a minimum of three pupils at the National Celebration of Young People and Fishing.
+There are awards available for the top-ranking schools' teams at this event.
+The school will need to ensure appropriate transport arrangements are in place to and from the venue, plus the support with provision of relevant articles for the Canal & River Trust website or social media

-- Where schools agree to but subsequently fail to enter a team of three participants in the National Celebration of Young People and Fishing, the standard Let’s Fish! day rate will be applied
+Where schools agree to but subsequently fail to enter a team of three participants in the National Celebration of Young People and Fishing, the standard Let's Fish! day rate will be applied, and the school invoiced accordingly

-To explore the option of your school getting involved, please email email@example.com with details of the location of your school and a telephone contact.
+To explore the option of your school getting involved with Let's Fish!, please email [email protected] with details of the location of your school and a telephone contact.